 Born May 14, 1905 in Boston’s Roxbury neighborhood, he joined the Jesuits in 1922 after graduating from Boston Latin High School.
 He was ordained while teaching mathematics, philosophy and physics at Boston College.
-In 1938, he became head of the Mathematics Department at Holy Cross.
+Then in 1938, he became head of the Mathematics Department at Holy Cross.

 Months before Pearl Harbor, Father O’Callahan enlisted in the U.S. Navy Reserve as a lieutenant, J.g.
 He was 36, nearsighted, with a bad case of claustrophobia and high blood pressure.
-He wanted to comfort the kids who would be going to war.
+He wanted to comfort the kids who would be going to war, he said.

 By 1945 he’d been promoted to lieutenant commander.
 He reported aboard the USS Franklin, an aircraft carrier, on March 2, just 17 days before the ship was bombed by a Japanese plane off the coast of Kobe.

 O’Callahan’s nephew, Jay O’Callahan, tells the story of what happened next.
 It goes something like this: